 Not sure if your screen printing supplies are still good to use after sitting on the shelf for a few months?
-On the blog we discuss screen printing product shelf life.
+In this blog, we discuss screen printing product shelf life.
 Our hope is to save at least one poor soul from coating a screen with bad emulsion.

 Being mindful of external temperature is the biggest factor in determining product shelf life.

 - Emulsion should be stored between 40° - 75° Fahrenheit

 - Chemistry should be stored between 40° - 70° Fahrenheit